courselabs/docker/labs/compose-limits/README.md

 Applications fail and that can cause containers to exit.
 In production you would want your platform to see the container has exited and start a replacement, but that's not the default behaviour in Compose.

-- [rng/v1.yml](/labs/compose-limits/rng/v1.yml) is the same random number app, but with a configuration which causes the API to fail after 3 calls
+- [rng/v1.yml](./rng/v1.yml) is the same random number app we've used already, but with a configuration which causes the API to fail after 3 calls

 📋 Run the app from the file `labs/compose-limits/rng/v1.yml`.